calebscode/svelte-tutorial/README.md

 # svelte-tutorial
-Creating a poll SPA using Svelte as a way of triangulating my React knowledge
+A poll single-page application (SPA) using Svelte as a way of triangulating my React knowledge

+## Links
+Uses the tutorial video series from NetNinja found at https://www.youtube.com/watch?v=zojEMeQGGHs&list=PL4cUxeGkcC9hlbrVO_2QFVqVPhlZmz7tO&index=1